Skip to main content

 5. Add the contents of the pot to a food mill, blender, or food processor (or use an immersion blender) and lightly blend.
 After blending, pass the liquid through a fine-mesh strainer and set aside.

-6. Cut fish filets into 4 oz pieces and place into a bowl with shrimp.
+6. Cut fish filets into 4 oz pieces and place them into a bowl with shrimp.
 Add pastis, a pinch of saffron, 1 teaspoon olive oil, salt, and black pepper.
 Very gently, taking care not to break the fish, toss the ingredients together.
 Cover the bowl in plastic wrap and let marinate for about 3 hours, if time is available.

 9. Taste broth and adjust seasoning as needed.
 Once potatoes are tender, you’ll be ready to plate.